atomone-hub/genesis/README.md

 for the attack should be used to compensate the victims as much as reasonable, and the non-zero remainder of the penalty burned.
-A staking token of an exchange zone for example must consequently have additional risks related to its business, and so $ATOM1 occupies a niche of minimal risk profile in comparison.
+A staking token of an exchange zone for example must consequently have additional risks related to its business, and so $ATONE occupies a niche of minimal risk profile in comparison.

 IBC/ICS hubs should in general remain conservative in its function and offer